Faedra/Can-Freedom-Predict-Happiness/README.md

    * Clustering and Forecasting in Tableau: https://help.tableau.com/current/pro/desktop/en-us/clustering.htm

 ### Data Prep
-I imported and merged my datasets, replaced NAN values with column mean values, and saved my new dataframe to csv for later use.
+I imported and merged my datasets, replaced NAN values with column mean values, and saved my new dataframe to csv format for later use.

 ![](images/merged_dataset_ex.png)

-### Feature Selection
+### Feature Selection:
+#### This is an important step wherein I determine which features in my data will be best to study further, or which might be expected to give me the most significant results for predictive modeling.
+I tried 3 different feature selection methods to compare/contrast results: Univariate Selection, Heatmap Correlation Matrix, and Feature Importance using XG Boost.

 #### Libraries Used:
-##### Univariate election and heatmap correlation matrix:
+##### Univariate selection and heatmap correlation matrix:
     ```
     from sklearn.feature_selection import SelectKBest
     from sklearn.feature_selection import chi2, f_regression